Category Archives: German Royals

 On April 30, 1903, Caroline married Grand Duke Wilhelm Ernst of Saxe-Weimar-Eisenach at Schloss Bückeburg.
 The wedding was attended by the groom’s second cousin, Wilhelm II, German Emperor, King of Prussia and his wife, Augusta Viktoria, as well as his first cousin, Queen Wilhelmina of the Netherlands and her husband, Prince Hendrik.
 Caroline was against the arranged marriage, and it was only through the insistence of Wilhelm and his wife that she went through with the ceremony.
 They had no children.

 After a honeymoon in Austria, Caroline and her husband returned to Weimar in June 1903.
-Upon settling in, Caroline began plans to redecorate her apartments in the palace, removing much of the old furniture and bringing in new and more modern pieces.
-Her court – mostly older women who had worked for years in the Saxe-Weimar household – insisted that it would be inappropriate, and they were supported by her husband.
-This would be the first of several times that her husband refused to support or side with her.
+Caroline planned to redecorate her apartments in the palace, removing much of the old furniture and bringing in new and more modern pieces.
+Her court, mostly older women who had worked for years in the Saxe-Weimar household, insisted that it would be inappropriate, and they were supported by her husband.
+This would be the first of several times that her husband refused to support her.
 After several weeks of this, Caroline left and fled to Switzerland.
 She was quickly followed by her husband who tried to get her to return to Weimar, but she refused to return until he removed the women from her court and agreed to let her control her own household.
 After several weeks, the couple returned and silenced the rumors and scandal over her quick departure.

-Caroline was a strong supporter of the arts, and become much-admired by the people of the grand duchy for her work with charitable and social organizations.
+Caroline was a strong supporter of the arts and became much-admired by the people of the grand duchy for her work with charitable and social organizations.
 Despite this public affection, however, she remained miserable due to the stifling protocol of the court.

 The Grand Duchess lying in state, 1905. source: Wikipedia